Neighborhoods Guide

 From a Glimpse of the Past to a Modern Metropolis

-Long Island City was incorporated as an actual city in 1870, a move that consolidated several smaller hamlets.
-Its strategic location on the East River made it a powerhouse of transportation and industry, home to bustling rail yards, factories, and ferry terminals that connected Queens to Manhattan.
 While its industrial prominence waned in the mid-20th century, the neighborhood's artistic soul began to flourish.
-Artists, drawn by the spacious and affordable lofts in converted warehouses, established a thriving arts community, laying the groundwork for renowned institutions like MoMA PS1 and the Noguchi Museum.
-This artistic spirit, combined with large-scale residential rezoning in the early 2000s, sparked a massive residential and commercial boom that continues today.
+Artists, drawn by the spacious lofts in converted warehouses, established a thriving community, laying the groundwork for renowned institutions like MoMA PS1 and the Noguchi Museum.
+This spirit, combined with the massive OneLIC rezoning in late 2025, has sparked a new era of development aimed at creating a continuous waterfront from Queensbridge Park down to Hunters Point.

 A Community That Cultivates and Connects